Xilinx/video-sdk/docs/c_apis.rst

 - The upper-edge API is a higher-level, generalized interface intended for application developers responsible for integrating control of Xilinx accelerators into software frameworks such as FFmpeg, GStreamer, or proprietary frameworks.

-In the case of Alveo U30, the plugins are developed and provided by Xilinx.
-As such, a software developer integrating Alveo U30 cards in a proprietary framework only needs to be familiar with the XMA upper-edge API and the properties of each plugin.
+The |SDK| includes plugins optimized for the Xilix video accelerators such as the ones found on Alveo U30 cards.
+A software developer integrating the hardware-accelerated features of Xilinx devices in a proprietary framework only needs to be familiar with the XMA upper-edge API and the properties of each plugin.

 The XMA library is included as part of the Xilinx Runtime (XRT) library.
 General documentation on XMA can be found in the `XRT documentation <https://xilinx.github.io/XRT/master/html/xma_user_guide.html>`_.
 The `XMA Upper Edge API Library <https://xilinx.github.io/XRT/master/html/xmakernels.main.html>`_ section of the XRT documentation provides a complete reference of the XMA upper-edge API.